 Financials Sector Risk: To the extent the Portfolio invests in securities and other obligations of issuers in the financials sector, the Portfolio will be vulnerable to events affecting companies in the financials industry.
 Examples of risks affecting the financials sector include changes in governmental regulation, issues relating to the availability and cost of capital, changes in interest rates and/or monetary policy, and price competition.
 In addition, financials companies are often more highly leveraged than other companies, making them inherently riskier.
-As of October 31, 2019, 33.7% of the Portfolio's net assets were invested in the financials sector.
+As of October 31, 2020, the Portfolio had 33.3% of net assets invested in the financials sector.

 The following bar chart shows how the investment results of the Portfolio's Institutional Class II shares have varied from year to year.
 The table that follows shows how the average annual total returns of the Portfolio's Institutional Class II shares compare with a broad measure of market performance.
 Together, these provide an indication of the risks of investing in the Portfolio.
-How the Portfolio's Institutional Class II shares have performed in the past (before and after taxes) is not necessarily an indication of how they will perform in the future.
+How the Institutional Class II shares of the Portfolio have performed in the past (before and after taxes) is not necessarily an indication of how they will perform in the future.